 Snow scenes are Coppedge’s most common subject.
 In this respect she resembled Edward Redfield, who likewise painted many Bucks County snow scenes en plein air.
 Coppedge’s early work, like Redfield’s, is impressionistic, focusing upon the changing effects of light on a snowy landscape.
 Coppedge differed from impressionist painters, however, in that she always carefully composed and drew her paintings.
 The winter landscapes of her middle and late career reveal the influence of post-impressionism, in their flattening and simplification of detail and in their boldly imaginative use of color.
 The blues of streams and sky, shot through with the pink and orange hues of sunset, the reds of buildings and the browns of bare trees all emblazon Coppedge’s winter landscapes.
 Even the snow itself is streaked with prismatic colors.
 These paintings convey Coppedge’s joy in the aesthetic as well as the physical pleasures of winter.

 - What do you see in this painting?
+List all the details you can find.

 - Where might you find a scene like this?